 But like Asa the leadership of the organization has also made compromises and acted foolishly.
 The most egregious to date —their secret, 10 year partnership with the United Nations and their lying denial of the true nature of the relationship.

 And their response to the rebuke published by e-watchman in a massive mailing campaign, the first of an ongoing series of Kingdom Bulletins, was the same as Asa’s —persecute the messenger.
 And just as the cited verse states that Asa went on to mistreat others among the people at the same time, through local elders the Governing Body has persecuted any and all who dare to question their honesty.

 As a result of Asa’s foolishness wars sprang up against the kingdom.
 In a similar manner, since the Watchtower’s NGO partnership was exposed in 2001 Bethel has been embroiled in one legal battle after the other, fending off lawsuits, paying out-of-court settlements to abuse victims and appealing adverse judgments against it.
-Now Russia is consider liquidating the organization completely in all of the nation, which would mean the Watchtower’s branch facility would be confiscated.
+Now Russia is considering liquidating the organization completely in all of the nation, which would mean the Watchtower’s branch facility would be confiscated.
 Given their tendency to compromise, I would not be surprised if they try to bribe their way out of it.
 In any case, the “wars” are going to keep on coming, culminating ultimately in complete desolation.
 Such is the price to be paid for acting foolishly.

 King Asa was given an honorable burial in Jerusalem and was still considered a righteous king in spite of his end.
 And no doubt individuals from the organization will be approved too.
-However, at some point they will have to stand before God and answer the question: “Whom did you dread and fear so that you started to lie?
+However, at some point, they will have to stand before God and answer the question: “Whom did you dread and fear so that you started to lie?
 You did not remember me.
 You took nothing to heart.
 Have I not kept silent and withdrawn?
 So you showed no fear of me.” —Isaiah 57:11